-For three hours on that first Saturday evening in August, four blocks of Julia Street are closed to vehicular traffic and a huge, festive, uniquely New Orleans-style block party known as Whitney White Linen Night kicks off.
-The event is free and open to the public.
+On the first Saturday evening in August, four blocks of Julia Street will be closed to vehicular traffic for a three-hour, New Orleans-style block party.
+This White Linen Night event is free and open to the public.

-During the hours of 6:00 to 9:00 p.m. the two dozen or so art galleries on or adjacent to Julia Street open their doors to art aficionados and casual strollers alike.
-Those who get into the spirit of the occasion wear white outfits and some even wear white hats, in keeping with an old New Orleans tradition.
+During the hours of 6:00 to 9:00 p.m. the art galleries on or adjacent to Julia Street will also open their doors to art aficionados and casual strollers alike.

-Immediately following the three-hour block party, the nearby Contemporary Arts Center, hosts its annual Whitney White Linen Night party with live music, refreshments, and more art work on display.
+Immediately following the block party, the nearby Contemporary Arts Center, will host its annual Whitney White Linen Night party with live music, refreshments and more art work on display.
 There is an admission charge for the event, but it is a fun way to keep the evening going after the block party is over.
 The CAC party usually ends around midnight.

-For more information about Whitney White Linen Night and the post-party call the Contemporary Arts Center at (504) 528-3805, click here.
-Information can also be found on the Arts District website.
+For more information about Whitney White Linen Night and the post-party call the Contemporary Arts Center at (504) 528-3805 or visit their website at www.cacno.org.